Farama-Foundation/TinyScaler/README.md

     <img src="https://raw.githubusercontent.com/Farama-Foundation/TinyScaler/main/tinyscaler-text.png" width="500px"/>
 </p>

+This library is depricated/unmaintained.

-A small CPU image scaling library with SIMD support on x86_64 and Arm (Neon).
-This project is aimed to replace OpenCV for image resizing, resolving installation inconveniences and compatibility issues.
+Tinyscaler was small CPU image scaling library with SIMD support on x86_64 and Arm (Neon).
+This project was aimed to replace OpenCV for image resizing, resolving installation inconveniences and compatibility issues.
 We developed this for future use in Gymnasium and PettingZoo wrappers.

 ## Installation
 You can install from PyPI using `pip install tinyscaler`.
 Linux and macOS with Python >=3.8 are supported.